PenaSoftwareCraftsman/codewars-js-reverse-words/NOTES.md

 - Domain Search ✅
 - Testing
-    - Should return a empty string when a empty string is passed
+    - Should return a empty string when a empty string is passed ✅
+    - Should return a string "a" when "a" is passed 🚧